 For some multi-lingual projects it is not enough just to have a list of translations per language.
-Sometimes we need to handle translations per app version, per environment, or per each our client (for white-label products).
+Sometimes we need to handle translations per app version, per environment, or per client (for white-label products).
 In this article, we will explain how to use branching in Localizely, so it manages all that work for you.

 You can use branching in Localizely however you want, but we suggest using the minimal amount of branches so you keep it clean for your team.

 Use-case: Let’s say you just released app version 1.0, and now you are working on app version 2.0.
 While working on v2.0 you might need to change some UI elements and hence change the respective translations.
 However, your development of v2.0 might take time, and in the meantime, you need to maintain or even extend v1.0 and its translation.

 It becomes especially important to maintain translations per app version if you use Over-the-air translation updates to skip App Store or Play Store approvals.